cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 - Styling: Tailwind (twind), Stitches or no CSS library.
 Static CSS is still an option as the script will create a `style.css` file.
 - Routing: React Router, Wouter or no routing are the options.
 - HTML head management: To use React Helmet or nothing.
-Using static wrapper HTML including a Head element is an alternative.
-The app will wrap the JSX returned by the `app.tsx` component with HTML including a Head element.
+If nothing is chosen, HTML is added to the return value of the `App` component inside `app.tsx` with HEAD and BODY elements.
 - Data access: React Query or no data access library.

 Other React libraries still can be used in a an Ultra app, These libraries and other options are demonstrated in the [`examples` folder of the Ultra repo](https://github.com/exhibitionist-digital/ultra/tree/main/examples).